Right to shelter and assignment to a centre

 Right to reception: Applicants with a protection status in another EU Member State

-• Families with children who are going to school, who receive a negative decision of the CALL between the beginning of April and the end of June;
+- Families with children who are going to school, who receive a negative decision of the CALL between the beginning of April and the end of June;

-• Ex-minors who turn 18 between the beginning of April and the end of June and go to school;
+- Ex-minors who turn 18 between the beginning of April and the end of June and go to school;

-• A medical problem which prevents the asylum applicant from moving to the open reception place or during the last 2 months of pregnancy until 2 months after giving birth;
+- A medical problem which prevents the asylum applicant from moving to the open reception place or during the last 2 months of pregnancy until 2 months after giving birth;

-• a family reunification procedure with a Belgian child was initiated;
+- a family reunification procedure with a Belgian child was initiated;

-• an asylum procedure of a family member that is still pending.
+- an asylum procedure of a family member that is still pending.

-If these derogations are granted, the asylum applicant can stay in the first reception centre until the conditions for the derogation are no longer met, and the return track is continued in this reception centre, albeit in a slightly different format then the track in the context of the open return places.[118]
-At the end of the derogation, the asylum applicant can ask for a new designation at an open reception centre or simply leave the old centre.
+If these derogations are granted, the applicant can stay in the first reception centre until the conditions for the derogation are no longer met, and the return track is continued in this reception centre, albeit in a slightly different format then the track in the context of the open return places.[119]
+At the end of the derogation, the applicant can ask for a new designation at an open reception centre or simply leave the old centre.

-In November 2019, Fedasil published instructions specifically addressed to persons who cannot be accommodated in open return centres due to medical reasons which would render the accommodation inadequate.[119]
+In November 2019, Fedasil published instructions specifically addressed to persons who cannot be accommodated in an open return place due to medical reasons which would render the accommodation inadequate.[120]
 A specific track has thus been established for them by the ‘voluntary return’ service of Fedasil.
 This service foresees the possibility to set up 3 appointments during which possibilities for voluntary return are discussed and which can take place in the reception centre of the asylum applicant, if necessary.
 The decision to further prolong the right to the reception of the concerned person will depend on their medical situation and cooperation.

 Regularly, decisions of transfer to an open return place are challenged before the Labour tribunals by applicants having received an annex 26quater, especially when an appeal against this Dublin decision has been brought before the CALL.
 According to Belgian law, this latter appeal possibility does not have an automatic suspensive effect (see Appeal).
 Consequently, notwithstanding the introduction of this appeal, a return procedure is initiated at the open return place.
 Lawyers have argued that this return procedure violates the applicants’ right to an effective appeal and other fundamental rights.
 In 2020, Belgian judges referred to the CJEU for a preliminary ruling in several cases to clarify this question of an effective appeal in the context of a Dublin transfer decision.[122]
 In two orders on request for a preliminary ruling of 26 March 2021, the CJUE has decided that the transfer to an open return place, where the Dublin transfer is being prepared, does not violate the right to an effective appeal, as long as the information provided to the applicants in the context of the return tracks does not put undue pressure on the applicants to abandon their procedural rights.[123]
 Some labour tribunals have nevertheless decided that the return track in open return places violates other fundamental rights – such as the inviolability of the home, Article 3 and 5 ECHR, the right to legal assistance as guaranteed in Article 23(3) Directive 2013/32/EU and Article 6 ECHR – and puts applicants under undue psychological pressure.
 Therefore, labour tribunals ruled that Fedasil should allow the applicants to remain in their former reception centre for the duration of the appeal procedure before the CALL.[124]

 Once a person is transferred to an open return place, an individual case management (ICAM)-trajectory is started by ICAM-coaches of the Immigration Office, who are present in the Fedasil-centres with open return places 2 days a week to this purpose (see Return procedure).
 Within 4 working days after their arrival, the social assistant organises a first intake meeting, informing the applicant about the trajectory, the expectations and consequences of e.g. not turning up for ICAM-meetings.
-During a second meeting, at the latest one week after the intake meeting, the social assistant asks the applicant to choose from different options: return to the responsible member state with or without support of the Immigration Office, refusing the return, a non-suspensive appeal or voluntary return to the country of origin.
+During a second meeting, at the latest one week after the intake meeting, the social assistant asks the applicant to choose from different options: return to the responsible Member State with or without support of the Immigration Office, refusing the return, a non-suspensive appeal or voluntary return to the country of origin.
 If the applicant refuses the return, they are informed of the fact that the Immigration Office can at any moment proceed with a forced return.
 A third meeting is organised, either to prepare the return if the person agreed with it, or to explain once more the consequences of not collaborating with the return.
 If the Immigration Office proceeds to an intervention in the centre in view of a forced return, the management of the centre should be present.
 In such situations, the person is arrested and transferred to an administrative detention centre operated by the Immigration Office in view of their forced return (see Detention on the territory).

 Attendance to the ICAM-interviews is mandatory.
 If a person does not show up, the Immigration Office notifies Fedasil, which can then limit the right to material assistance.[125]